COVID-19 VISITATION PROTOCOLS

 - Other trailheads will be open daily from 7 a.m. to 7 p.m. for members and from 9 a.m. to 7 p.m. for day-use visitors.

-- Trailhead parking is limited, and lots will be closed and gated at 7 p.m.
+- Trailhead parking lots will be closed and locked at 7 p.m.

 We have implemented the following operational changes to help mitigate the community spread of COVID-19 and protect our staff, members and visitors: